Director-General of Security noted the unprecedented scale of foreign interference activity against Australia’s interests.

 These activities can undermine Australia’s national security, open system of government and sovereignty.

-The Australian Government has taken decisive steps to counter foreign interference.
+The Australian Government has taken significant steps to strengthen Australia’s capacity to protect us from foreign interference.

 About foreign interference

 It is important to understand the difference between foreign influence and interference.

 All governments, including Australia’s, try to influence discussions on issues of importance.
 When conducted in an open and transparent manner it is foreign influence.
 These actions contribute positively to public debate and are a welcome part of international engagement.

 Foreign interference, in contrast, is activity that is:

 - carried out by, or on behalf of a foreign actor